 Modern customers are digital-savvy, mobile-loving, socially connected people.
 But, it also means that marketing has become increasingly fragmented across multiple channels.
 If you want to reach today’s consumers, you must meet them where they like to play: internet, mobile devices or social networking sites.
 At the same time, you need to find ways to personalise messages that build trust and drive loyalty.
 This requires sophisticated marketing automation technologies that leverage intelligence and respond to changes in customer behaviour.

-Marketing Automation is a confusing term – it doesn’t really mean anything and indeed a lot of the Marketing Automation vendors are trying to carve out new positioning with terms such as ‘multi-channel marketing’, ‘behavioural based marketing’ or ‘all in one marketing’.
-Indeed, which the continual development of ERP and CRM solutions, the lines are becoming increasingly blurred.
+Marketing Automation is a confusing term.
+It doesn’t really mean anything and a lot of the Marketing Automation vendors are trying to carve out new positioning with terms such as ‘multi-channel marketing’, ‘behavioural based marketing’ or ‘all in one marketing’ and the lines are becoming increasingly blurred as solutions are enhanced.

 Marketing automation is a digital strategy to help you generate leads, increase sales, and prove marketing return on investment.
 It has the ability to track an individual’s behaviour over time and record the engagement and then automate the subsequent next action.
 Marketing automation also allows you to know your site’s traffic by name, convert them to leads, and qualify them for your sales team – presenting one central, single view of your customers.
 It can remember campaigns, assets, workflow, opt-outs, unsubscribes and preferences.